Board of Trustees

 Kathy has previously held a number of senior positions in the public, private and community/voluntary sectors in Northern Ireland and London.

-Edward was appointed as an Age NI Trustee in December 2017 and is a member of the Audit & Risk committee.
+Aislinn was appointed an Age NI Trustee in October 2020 and is a member of the Finance & Resources committee.

 Age NI's final account reports featuring the Trustees' Report, Independent Auditor's Report, Statement of Financial Activities, Balance Sheet and financial notes.